 OutFront Minnesota's Anti-Violence Program (AVP) is a broad-based effort to end violence and harassment against and within LGBTQA-identified communities in Minnesota.
 We work to build safety and power of survivors and community members as well as work to create opportunities for support and healing through the provision of crisis intervention, advocacy, counseling, community education and outreach.
-To attain equity for LGBT people, we approach our work through an intersectional lens that honors survivors’ many layered identities.
+To attain equity for LGBTQ people, we approach our work through an intersectional lens that honors survivors’ many layered identities.
 We believe that everyone has the right to be safe from harm regardless of sexual orientation or gender identity/expression.

 We work to create social change at every level -- from the individual to the community to the state.
 In the AVP, we believe that social changes occurs when we: